IG-AI/samvara-nn/README.md

 ### Explanation of Files and Directories

 #### `/models`
-Contains the core architecture for Samvara-AI, including the Material and Immaterial layers, and other auxiliary models.
+Contains the core architecture for Samvara NN, including the Material and Immaterial layers, and other auxiliary models.

 - **material_layers.py**: Defines the Material Layers (1-6) for processing sensory inputs, similar to the human neocortex.
 - **immaterial_layers.py**: Simulates higher-order consciousness (Layers 7-15) based on quantum-inspired principles.